-competition and thirty (30) days written notice prior to the effective date of her termination.14 Agency further maintains that it utilized the proper competitive factors in implementing the RIF and Employee, who was one of the lowest ranked Elementary Teachers, was terminated as a result of the round of lateral competition.15
+Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
+Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of her termination.
+Agency further maintains that it utilized the proper competitive factors in implementing the RIF and, Employee, who was the lowest ranked Elementary Teacher, was terminated as a result of the round of lateral competition.